Use of Environmentally Preferred Materials

 Lenovo supports the goal to phase-out the use of brominated flame retardants (BFRs) and PVC and is committed to driving its supply chain towards this goal.
 Lenovo recognizes that there may be challenges to the supply of low halogen commodities for certain applications and products (replacement parts, power related parts, etc.), and that the phase out of these materials is dependent on the availability of suitable alternatives that meet Lenovo’s technological, quality, environmental, health, and safety requirements.

-Lenovo has made significant progress in 2012 in our two pronged approach towards eliminating the use of PVC and BFRs at both a commodity level across all products and at the product level by adding additional low halogen products to our portfolio.
+Lenovo has made progress in 2013 in our two pronged approach towards eliminating the use of PVC and BFRs at both a commodity level across all products and at the product level by adding additional low halogen products to our portfolio.
+In addition a low halogen scorecard has been implemented (Oct 2013) for the product groups within Lenovo to complete.
+The first year will be a benchmarking year in order to see where each system family is at their component levels in phasing in low halogen parts.
+At the end of the year each product group will be given a report card grade and challenged to improve that grade the following year.

 At the commodity level, Lenovo continues to add low halogen commodity categories to our bills of material.
 These include all plastic enclosures; most components and connectors (with the exception of printed board laminates); all mechanical plastic parts such as product covers, housings, bezels, etc.; and many hard disk drives, optical disk drives, solid state drives, LCD screens, memory, CPUs, chipsets, communications cards, and other commodities have offerings that meet the iNEMI definition of low halogen.